MarkRattenbury/rats-work/README.md

 # rats-work
-# Test Readme for Mark Rattenbury, GNS Science, New Zealand
+Test Readme for Mark Rattenbury, GNS Science, New Zealand One day I'll do this in my sleep